Differences, Similarities & Intersections Between East and West

 The Roots of Eastern and Western World Views.

 Whilst there are many ethnicities within the East and West, two philosophies lie at the root of East and West.
-Greek Philosophers Plato, Socrates and Aristotle formed the foundation of Western culture, whilst the Eastern world-view was influenced and shaped by Confucius, Buddha and Lao-Tze.
+Greek Philosophers Plato, Socrates and Aristotle influenced the development of Western culture, whilst Confucius, Buddha and Lao-Tze shaped Eastern values and culture.

 - The core value is based on the principle of collectivism which places man as a member of a multiple collective rather than an individual.